dvmatyun/dvmatyun/README.md

 ### Senior Flutter developer
 <br /> <br />
 <samp>
 Hi!
 My name is Dmitrii Matiunin and I am a Senior Flutter developer.
-I have more then 8 years in commercial software development, know how to build mobile, web and desktop applications.
-I am open source contributor and author of development articles.
+I have more than 10 years in commercial software development, know how to build mobile, web and desktop applications.
+I am an open source contributor and author of development articles.
 Looking forward to new professional opportunities.
 I am proficient in Flutter, Dart, c# and SQL
 </samp>

 E-mail: worc19966d@gmail.com